fadi-george/aspire-eng-proj/README.md

-# Aspire Project
+# Git Tracker

-Implements project instructor with the goal of tracking GitHub repositories releases and marking releases as seen.
+A project with the goal of tracking GitHub repositories releases and marking releases as seen.
 Frontend is built using: React, Typescript, Vite, Tailwind, ShadCn, Tanstack Server is built using: GraphQl Yoga, Hono, Drizzle